Apress/beginning-cpp20/Workarounds/README.md

 As a workaround, we recommend the [`{fmt}`](https://fmt.dev/) library, a free and open source implementation of a superset of the now standardised `<format>` module.

+Note: the workaround detailed below works for `#include <format>` directives; we have not had much luck getting this to work with C++20's `import` declarations.
+Until further notice, we therefore recommend you mostly use the `NoModules` versions of the source code.

 Steps:
 1. Download the `fmt` source code